 So you don’t have to care about adding Promises explicitly, just keep in mind that PromiseGeneratorModule

 OptionalGeneratorModule works similarly to the previous generator module with the difference that OptionalGeneratorModule

 In the next example we will need an instance of Optional<String>.

 The recipe for creation is placed inside the module.

 install() establishes OptionalGeneratorModule for the further automatic creation of Optional object.

 Then we just bind the String recipe and in the next line specify the binding to construct an instance

 for key Optional<String>.

-Eventually, we just create an injector of module, ask it to get instance of Optional<String>
+Eventually, we just create an injector of module, ask it to get the instance of Optional<String>

 and receive "Hello, World".